Graphical lasso for extremes: Proof of Theorem

 With a similar argument regarding the existence and uniqueness of the original optimization problem, the solution to the problem \eqref{eq: problem tilde Theta} also exists and is unique.
 In addition, it satisfies a similar KKT condition as follows,

 where

-Note that this coincides with the KKT condition \eqref{eq:KKT for Theta}, but only on entries indexed by $E$.
+This coincides with the KKT condition \eqref{eq:KKT for Theta}, but the restrictions are only on entries indexed by $E$.
 As a matter of fact, $\tilde{Z}$ is only defined on $E$.
 In order to argue $\tilde{\Theta}^*$ as a candidate for $\hat\Theta^*$ and satisfies the full KKT condition, we will now extend the definition of $\tilde{Z}$ to $E^c$ as well.

 Define

 Then the pair $(\tilde\Theta^*,\tilde{Z})$ satisfies the original KKT equation \eqref{eq:KKT for Theta}.
 What remains to be proved is that $\tilde{Z}$ also satisfies